 Writing contests: a list of lists

 Writing contest wins are great for a writer's resume, and it can't hurt to net some cash for your trouble.
 One might be tempted to cast a wide net in search of that prize.
-However, if you enter several contests and your work doesn't surface on any shortlists, consider that a "batch test" and take the piece back to the workshop to consider your next revision.
+However, if you enter several contests and your work doesn't surface on any shortlists, consider that a "batch test" and take the piece back to the workshop.
 More importantly, keep writing.
 Ours is a craft that requires practice, long consideration, and then reconsideration!

 A list of writing contest lists

-There are a lot of writing contests out there, and not one place that lists them all.
-In spreading the word about our own contests, we've come across some great lists of contests big and small.
+There are a lot of writing contests out there and not one place that lists them all.
+In spreading the word about our own contests, we've come across some great lists of competitions big and small.
 So here you have it—the list of lists!